-The real villains were stern Gestapo agent General Alfred Burkhalter (Leon Askin) and Major Wolfgang Hochstetter (Howard Caine) who was devoted to Hitler’s cause and intent on destroying the enemy.
+The real villains were stern Gestapo agent General Alfred Burkhalter (Leon Askin) and Major Wolfgang Hochstetter (Howard Caine) who was devoted to Hitler’s cause.

-Much of the show’s humour was dependent on the ridiculous idiocy of Colonel Klink and Sergeant Schultz who, in spite of their relentless bravado, were nothing more than putty in the hands of a soldier as clever as Hogan.
+Much of the show’s humour was dependent on the idiocy of Colonel Klink and Sergeant Schultz who, in spite of their relentless bravado, were putty in Hogan’s hands.

 Werner Klemperer and John Banner who play the chief Germans were, in fact, both Jewish.

-Bob Crane, who allegedly had a predilection for “naughty” pictures, was found beaten to death in a hotel room in Scottsdale, Arizona on 29 June 1978.
+Bob Crane, who allegedly had a predilection for “naughty” pictures, was found bludgeoned to death in a motel room in Scottsdale, Arizona on 29 June 1978.
 He was appearing in an Arizona dinner theatre production of Beginner’s Luck at the time.
-Apparently he had been murdered in his sleep.
+Apparently, he had been murdered in his sleep.

-In 1994, a jury acquitted a friend of his, whom police had charged with the murder in 1992.
+In 1994, a jury acquitted Crane’s friend and former manager, John Carpenter, whom police had charged with the murder in 1992.

 Colonel Robert Hogan